Daphne Park

 Daphne Margaret Sybil Désirée Park, Baroness Park of Monmouth CMG OBE FRSA (1 September 1921 – 24 March 2010) was a British intelligence officer, diplomat and public servant.
 During her career as a clandestine senior controller in MI6 (1943–1993) she was stationed in Austria (1946-1948), Moscow (1954–1956), the Congo (1959–1961), Zambia (1964–1967) and Hanoi (1969–1971).

 Early life and education

 Daphne Park was born to John Alexander and Doreen Gwynneth Park.
 Her father had contracted tuberculosis as a young man and was sent to Africa for rest and recuperation.
 He moved from South Africa to Nyasaland (now Malawi), and served as an intelligence officer during World War II.
-Thereafter he owned a tobacco plantation and as an alluvial gold prospector in Tanganyika (now Tanzania).
+Thereafter he owned a tobacco plantation and worked as an alluvial gold prospector in Tanganyika (now Tanzania).
 When Daphne was six months old she travelled to Africa with her mother to join him there.
 Park had a brother, David, who died aged 14.

 When Park was 11, she returned to England and was educated at Rosa Bassett School in Streatham and at Somerville College, Oxford, where she graduated with a B.A. in modern languages in 1943.
 She was further educated at Newnham College, Cambridge, where she received a Certificate of Competent Knowledge in Russian in 1952.